spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/define-parameters-and-secrets-in-sccos-environments.md

 ---
-title: Define parameters and secretes in a SCCOS environment
+title: Define parameters and secretes in SCCOS environments
 description: Learn how to define parameters in the Parameter Store.
 last_updated: July 28, 2022
 template: howto-guide-template